 Tests and procedures used to diagnose squamous cell carcinoma of the skin include:

 - Physical exam.
-Your doctor will ask questions about your health history and examine your skin to look for signs of squamous cell carcinoma of the skin.
+A member of your health care team asks about your health history and looks at your skin for signs of squamous cell carcinoma of the skin.

-Most squamous cell carcinomas of the skin can be completely removed with relatively minor surgery or occasionally with a medicine applied to the skin.
-Which treatments are best for you depends on the size, location and aggressiveness of the tumor, as well as your own preferences.
+Most squamous cell carcinomas of the skin can be removed with minor surgery.
+Some are removed with a medicine applied to the skin.
+The treatment depends on where the cancer is, how large it is, how fast it's growing and what you prefer.

 - Laser therapy.
-An intense beam of light vaporizes growths, usually with little damage to surrounding tissue and with a reduced risk of bleeding, swelling and scarring.
-Laser treatment may be an option for very superficial skin lesions.
+This treatment uses an intense beam of light to destroy growths.
+There's usually little damage to nearby tissue.
+And there's a reduced risk of bleeding, swelling and scarring.

 - Freezing.
 This treatment, called cryosurgery, involves freezing cancer cells with liquid nitrogen.
 Freezing might be done after using a scraping tool, called a curet, to remove the surface of the skin cancer.

 - Photodynamic therapy.
-Photodynamic therapy combines photosensitizing drugs and light to treat superficial skin cancers.
-During photodynamic therapy, a liquid drug that makes the cancer cells sensitive to light is applied to the skin.
+During photodynamic therapy, a liquid medicine that makes the cancer cells sensitive to light is applied to the skin.
 Later, a light that destroys the skin cancer cells is shined on the area.
 This treatment might be used with surgery or other treatments.

 - Mohs surgery.
-Mohs surgery involves removing the cancer layer by layer, examining each layer under the microscope until no abnormal cells remain.
-This allows the surgeon to be certain the entire growth is removed and avoid taking an excessive amount of surrounding healthy skin.
+Mohs surgery involves removing the cancer layer by layer and looking at each layer under the microscope until no cancer cells are left.
+This allows the surgeon to remove the whole growth without taking too much of the healthy skin around it.